-However, my mental fortitude was back with full vengeance and I knew I would not quit this race.
-I was lucky to even be here in the United States, let alone being able to take part in many people's dream race.
+However, my mental fortitude was back with full vengeance and I knew I would not guit this race.
+I was lucky to even be here in the United States, let alone being able to take part in many However, I had set a goal and I people's dream race.

-I carried on subdued to a slow walk but it was forward motion nonetheless.
-I found river crossings helped numb the pain and gave me the ability to move for 6-8 miles at a time.
+I carried on subdued to a slow that aval head on.

+and mountain lions because let's walk but it was forward motion do dangerous animals unless you I found river crossings helped numb the pain and gave me the ability to move for 6-8 miles at a time.

 Due to the slow nature of my now walking ultra, I was starting to run out of time for sleep and the cut off times for the race were starting to catch me.

 Determined to refresh and give it my all, I got to mile 160 and left the aid station after 30 minutes.

-However, those 30 minutes proved to be insufficient and after leaving the aid station, I got confused and ended back at the aid station, sat down, fell asleep and got timed out.
+However, those 30 minutes proved to be insufficient and afconfused and ended back at the aid station, sat down, fell asleep and got timed out.
 The dream was over.
 I came up short.
 50 miles short and now my dream 2021 race season was over.
 I was devastated.
 I can't think of a time when I gave my all to a race and left with a DNF.
-I cried.
-I'm not ashamed to say I cried because I poured everything into it and came up short.
+I cried. vinced I had rhabdomyolysis for I'm not ashamed to say I cried because I poured everything into

-I felt I had failed people, failed Operation Smile, failed my coach, failed myself, failed my friends and family.
+I felt I had failed people, failed Operation Smile, failed my coach, failed myself, failed my was determined I would meet